IBM/aihwkit/README.md

     $ conda install python=3.9 aihwkit-gpu -c conda-forge -c file:/$HOME/aihwkit-condapkg

-If you encounter any issues during download or want to compile the package for your environment, please refer to the [advanced installation] guide.
+If you encounter any issues during download or want to compile the package for your environment, please take a look at the [advanced installation] guide.
-That section describes the additional libraries and tools required for compiling the sources, using a build system based on `cmake`.
+That section describes the additional libraries and tools required for compiling the sources using a build system based on `cmake`.

 ## Authors

-IBM Analog Hardware Acceleration Kit has been developed by IBM Research, with Malte Rasch, Tayfun Gokmen, Diego Moreda, Manuel Le Gallo-Bourdeau, and Kaoutar El Maghraoui as the initial core authors, along with many [contributors].
+IBM Research has developed IBM Analog Hardware Acceleration Kit, with Malte Rasch, Tayfun Gokmen, Diego Moreda, Manuel Le Gallo-Bourdeau, and Kaoutar El Maghraoui as the initial core authors, along with many [contributors].

-You can contact us by opening a new issue in the repository, or alternatively at the ``aihwkit@us.ibm.com`` email address.
+You can contact us by opening a new issue in the repository or alternatively at the ``aihwkit@us.ibm.com`` email address.

 ## License